 The trail was designed by Paul Thomasberg, and is known for being one of the steepest climbs close to town.
 Originally the trail was called Paul’s Trail, but most people call it Helipad.
 It’s official name changed recently to Phil’s trail, so it’s officially Upper Phil’s.
 We chose to list it as a separate trail due to the trail being so much more difficult than the rest of Phil’s.

 The trail has many technical obstacles including lava rock, loose rocky pitches, roots and brutal climbs.
 There are at least 3 false summits on the trail.
 Just when you think you made it to the top you find yourself at another climb!
-The last steep pitch sends you straight up a bouldery “notch” with a tough rock up to start and followed by some tight corners.
-Don’t sweat it if you have to walk this section (90% of riders do).
-Helipad has been more of a climbing trail in the past, but it’s one of the more fun technical downhill trails near town.
-Just be mindful of climbers as you descend.
+The last steep pitch sends you straight up a bouldery “Crack” with a tough rock step-up start followed by some tight corners.
+Don’t sweat it if you have to walk this section (95% of riders do).
+Helipad has been more of a climbing trail in the past, but it’s one of the more exciting technical downhill trails near town.
+Just be mindful of climbers as you descend as sight lines are not very open in many spots.